kaspernissen/docs.humio.com/content/getting_started/new_to_log_management.md

 favorite log shipper can send it to Elastic, there is a good chance it can ship to Humio as well.
 If you have questions or aren't sure, we are always here to support you.
 {{% /notice %}}

-An important aspect shipping is how faultsare handled.
+An important aspect shipping is how faults are handled.
 When evaluating a log shipper, examine what situations will cause the loss of log lines, or duplications.
 Also check which kinds of failures it can tolerate.

 ## Parsing